trxdave/tic-tac-toc/README.md

 ![alt text](documents/flowchart/chart.png)

 - #### Start: ####
-    This is the starting point of the Tic Tac Toe game.
+    This is the beginning stage of the Tic Tac Toe game.

 - #### Initialize Game: ####
-    Game initialization sets up the environment, including the game board and variables.
+    During game initialization, the environment is prepared, which includes setting up the game board and variables.

 - #### Main Game Loop: ####
     The main game loop runs until the game ends.

 - #### Get Player Name: ####
-    The player to enter their name.
+    The player is to enter their name.

 - #### Game Introduction: ####
-    Display game intro with rules and instructions to player.
+    Display the game introduction with rules and instructions to the player.

 - #### Game Board: ####
-    Show the game board status to player.
+    Show the game board status to the player.

 - #### Player's Turn: ####
     Player's turn.
 Place ❌ or 😠 in an unoccupied spot.